 Lapan, R.T., Gysbers, N.C. & Sun, Y. (1997).
 The impact of more fully implemented guidance programs on the school experiences of high school students: A statewide evaluation study.
 Journal of Counseling & Development, 75, 292-302.

-When middle school classroom teachers in Missouri (4,868) in 184 small, medium, and large middle schools rated guidance programs in their schools as more fully implemented, seventh graders (22,601) in these schools reported that:
+When middle school classroom teachers in Missouri (4,868) in 184 small, medium, and large middle schools rated counseling programs in their schools as more fully implemented, seventh graders (22,601) in these schools reported that:

 • they earned higher grades